Tree Offset Strategy

 Determining a tree's value

-The trees that will need to be removed vary in size and species.
-The majority are not large or rated ‘high retention value’.
-A ‘retention value’ of ‘high’, ‘medium’ or ‘low’, is determined by an independent arborist.
-This is done by using a combination of values for each tree, including:
+The trees that were removed varied in size and species.
+The majority were not large or rated ‘high retention value’.
+A ‘retention value’ of ‘high’, ‘medium’ or ‘low’, was determined by an independent arborist.
+This was done by using a combination of values for each tree, including:

 - environmental